pyrus117/kiwibudgetai.github.io/index.md

 ## 1. Who we are

-The "agency" operating the App for the purposes of the Privacy Act 2020 is the App's publisher (Pyrus117), contactable at **tooty.fruity.tooty@gmail.com**.
+The "agency" operating the App for the purposes of the Privacy Act 2020 is the App's publisher (Farrow Counselling / Kiwi Budget AI maintainer), contactable at **tooty.fruity.tooty@gmail.com**.

 The App is published from New Zealand and is primarily intended for New Zealand users (because it integrates with Akahu, the NZ open-banking aggregator).
 The App is available on Google Play.